-Subpart A-General Elementary and Secondary Education Act of 1965, as amended and Code of Federal Regulations, Title 34.
+Subpart A--General Elementary and Secondary Education Act of 1965, as amended and Code of Federal Regulations, Title 34.

-Sec.
-225.1 What is the Credit Enhancement for Charter School Facilities Program?
-225.2 Who is eligible to receive a grant?
-225.3 What regulations apply to the Credit Enhancement for Charter School Facilities Program?
-225.4 What definitions apply to the Credit Enhancement for Charter School Facilities Program?
-Subpart BHow Does the Secretary Award a Grant?
-225.10 225.10 How does the Secretary evaluate an application?
-225.11 What selection criteria does the Secretary use in evaluating an application for a Credit Enhancement for Charter Schools Facilities grant?
-225.12 What funding priority may the Secretary use in making a grant award?
-Subpart CWhat Conditions Must Be Met by a Grantee?
-225.20 When may a grantee draw down funds?
-225.21 What are some examples of impermissible uses of reserve account funds?
+- 225.1 What is the Credit Enhancement for Charter School Facilities Program? - 225.2 Who is eligible to receive a grant? - 225.3 What regulations apply to the Credit Enhancement for Charter School Facilities Program? - 225.4 What definitions apply to the Credit Enhancement for Charter School Facilities Program? - Subpart B--How Does the Secretary Award a Grant? - 225.10 How does the Secretary evaluate an application? - 225.11 What selection criteria does the Secretary use in evaluating an application for a Credit Enhancement for Charter Schools Facilities grant? - 225.12 What funding priority may the Secretary use in making a grant award?

+Subpart C--What Conditions Must Be Met by a Grantee?

+- 225.20 When may a grantee draw down funds? - 225.21 What are some examples of impermissible uses of reserve account funds?

-AUTHORITY: 20 U.S.C.
-7221c, unless otherwise noted.
+AUTHORITY: AUTHORITY: 20 U.S.C.
+1221e-3, 1232, and 7221c.